Wildlife friendly plants for Bees and Butterflies

 The second video proves the old adages, Bees love blue.
 Here the bees are buzzing around the Geraniums and Alliums on a warm summer's day.

-Bees and Butterflies are attracted to simple flowers which include wildflowers which will attract all sorts of pollinators. it is easy than it looks to create a small patch of wildflowers by using a pre sown impregnated mat which makes a nice wildlife friendly alternative to traditional bedding plants.
+Bees and Butterflies are attracted to simple flowers which include wildflowers which will attract all sorts of pollinators.
+It is easier than you may think to create a small patch of wildflowers by using a pre sown impregnated mat which makes a nice wildlife friendly alternative to traditional bedding plants.

 More ideas for wildlife friendly plants